THE CRUCIFIXION WAS NOT ON FRIDAY

-Jesus, according to Daniel’s prophecy, was anointed the Messiah in A.D.
-27, which was 483 years after the decree of Artaxerxes to restore Jerusalem.
+Jesus, according to Daniel’s prophecy, was anointed the Messiah in 27 A.D., which was 483 years after the decree of Artaxerxes to restore Jerusalem.
 The next fact that we need to understand is the age of Jesus when He was baptized and entered upon His ministry.

 The only historical account of this was written by Luke to Theophilus (Luke 1:1-4).
-In this account it is plainly stated that when Jesus began His ministry He was “about thirty years of age” (Luke 3:23).
+In this account it is plainly stated that when Jesus began His ministry “he was about thirty years old” (Luke 3:23).

 Luke did not say, “about 29,” or “about 31.”
-He records that Jesus was “about thirty” — and he meant it, for he was an inspired historian.
+He records that Jesus “began to be about thirty” — and he meant it, for he was an inspired historian.
 Either this record is true or you might as well discard the Bible.

-As Jesus was about 30 years old in the autumn of A.D.
-27, then He must have been born in the autumn of 4 B.C.
+As Jesus was about 30 years old in the autumn of 27 A.D., then He must have been born in the autumn of 4 B.C.

 The time of Jesus’ birth is important.
-Jesus was born before the death of Herod the king (Matt.
+Jesus was born before the death of Herod the king (Mat.
 2:15).
 When did Herod die?
-Again the critics are in confusion because they refuse to weigh all the facts.
+Again the critics are in utmost confusion because they have refused to weigh all the facts.

 According to Josephus, the Jewish historian, Herod died, “having reigned, since he had procured Antigonus to be slain, thirty-four years; but since he had been declared king by the Romans, thirty-seven” (Antiquities, XVII, viii, 1).